 Vincent Wheaton spots rare Cthulu Gate tie-in comic Talons #1 in his local store .
 As he leaves the store with the comic, he is confronted by Bobby Prescott, who wants to hurt him for his computer games obsession.
 He uses his powers for the second time, killing Bobby Prescott's three associates.
 Within a week, Calvin - a schoolmate who was there when it happened - has contrived to seal him in cryogenic suspension.
 Calvin and three friends go to Turkey to guard the capsule.

-Mid August 2009
+Mid August 2009 AD

-Shreela is moved to a new room
+Shreela Govinda is moved to a new hospital room.

 The Butler Institute had developed a project to save the minds of the rich and powerful inside a computer.
 As the project was getting underway, there was a fracas near their New York offices - a hovercraft stolen from police impoundment crashes into the building.
 The next day, the project is destroyed by a freak blizzard.